Inequity aversion in animals: Orangutans

-Five inequity aversion studies involving orangutans, a great ape with a semi-solitary lifestyle and not known to be great co-operators, have been published.
+Five inequity aversion studies involving orangutans (Pongo pygmaeus), a great ape with a semi-solitary lifestyle and not known to be great co-operators, have been published.
 No study found evidence of inequity aversion.

 Brosnan, Flemming, Talbot, Mayo, and Stoinski used the same experimental set-up and method as the group had previously used with chimpanzees.

 Five orangutans were put in eight different conditions, seven of which involved a token exchange.
 The highest refusal rate, 10%, was in the inequity condition but it did not differ significantly from the refusal rate in the equity conditions, neither the one in which both apes received a low value reward nor the one with a high-value reward.

 The orangutans also did not refuse often in individual contrast conditions.
 As with many other species, in the no-effort condition the refusal rate was very low.
 Feller tested two orangutans with various conditions including a quantity inequity condition.
 Neither ape refused any food in any condition.

 Owl monkeys

-Owl monkeys live in small groups of up to five individuals, usually a male and female and their offspring.
+Owl monkeys (Aotus) live in small groups of up to five individuals, usually a male and female and their offspring.

 Both parents look after the children.
 Freeman, Sullivan, Hopper, Talbot, Holmes, Schultz-Darken, Williams, and Brosnan tested three different monkey species, including owl monkeys, in a variation of Brosnan and de Waal's original experiment.

 Instead of exchanging tokens with experimenters the monkeys had to reach out of their cage, pick a token and hold on to it.
 Apart from the non-social condition with high-value food visible but not given, there also was a no-effort control condition.
 The researchers found that owl monkeys did not differ in their rate of refusals among any of the four conditions.
 They hypothesized that for species that provide bi-parental care the cost of having conflict with their reproductive partner may be too high to warrant a refusal reaction over a small amount of inequity.